 Ducatez is Spanish.
 Also carved into the door is Lefevre (French) and Garrick (presumed British or American).
 They were shipmates on the French ship Le Rohan Soubise, captured off the east coast of Great Britain in April of 1781.

-On the other side of the display case is another graffiti covered door.
+The other side of the display case contains another graffiti covered door.

-While much of the graffiti is hard to see on this door, besides the letters and numbers, there are carvings of the types of ships in which the men sailed.
+Much of the graffiti is hard to see on this door due to age.
+Besides the letters and numbers, there are carvings of the types of ships in which the men sailed.
 The most common types of ships in which they sailed were “two-masted” brigs and cutters.

 In 1811, 49 prisoners of war escaped through a hole in the south wall of the castle.
 Edinburgh Castle ceased to be used as a prison from 1814 and mostly due to the fact of the escapees.

 The prisoners at Edinburgh Castle included young cabin boys, soldiers, ship’s carpenters, and cooks, as well as ordinary seamen.